linuxdotexe/nordic-wallpapers/README.md

 ## NOTICE
 This repo is not inactive.
 I ran out of wallpapers and waiting for pull requests until I find new wallpapers😬

-## NOTE
-Unsplash images are under a free license.
-More info on the found [here](https://unsplash.com/license).
-Most images are processed through ImageGoNord which is under the
-MIT License.
-Does that make these MIT?

-Only [one image](wallpapers/waves.jpg) (as far as I remember) is not processed.
-I saw that on [reddit](https://www.reddit.com/r/unixporn/comments/lq769l/bspwm_minimal_nord/) and downloaded from there.